pyenv/pyenv/README.md

 When run without a version number, `pyenv global` reports the currently configured global version.

-_pyenv extension_

-You can specify multiple versions for global Python.
-Commands within these versions are searched by specified order.
+And also, you can specify multiple versions as global Python.
+Commands within these Python versions are searched by specified order.

     $ pyenv global 2.7.3 3.2.3
     $ pyenv global
     2.7.3
     3.2.3
+    $ pyenv which python2.7
+    /home/yyuu/.pyenv/versions/2.7.3/bin/python2.7
+    $ pyenv which python3.2
+    /home/yyuu/.pyenv/versions/3.2.3/bin/python3.2
+    $ pyenv which python
+    /home/yyuu/.pyenv/versions/2.7.3/bin/python

 ### <a name="section_3.2"></a> 3.2 pyenv local